reisanar/datasets/README.md

 # Data Dictionary

-A dtaa dictionary is provided for some of the datasets in this repo.
+A data dictionary is provided for some of the datasets in this repo.
 Click on the dataset of interest in the list below to learn more about the available attributes.

 <details>
   <summary> Click to see data dictionary for: